cbappi/Tour-2021/README.md

-# SITE NAME - EXCELENT TOURS AND AND TRAVEL SERVICE PROVIDER
+# SITE NAME - EXCELENT TOURS AND TRAVEL SERVICE PROVIDER
 This site can be considered as Travrl/Tour category.
 If decided to make continental tours, This site may be the good one Firebase deploy link - https://doctor-2-7349c.web.app/ Heroku Server Link -  https://frightful-alien-95040.herokuapp.com